fusiongyro/lbac/tutor10.md

 Most importantly, we have a firm base upon which to build further extensions.
-I know you'll be glad to hear this: this is the last time  I'll  start  over in building a parser ... from  now  on  I intend to just add features to  TINY  until it becomes KISS.
+I know you'll be glad to hear this: this is the last time  I'll  start  over in building a parser… from  now  on  I intend to just add features to  TINY  until it becomes KISS.
 Oh, there'll be other times we will  need  to try things out with new copies  of  the  Cradle, but once we've found out how to do those